github-aws-runners/terraform-aws-github-runner/tests/ministack/smoke/README.md

 The ordinary smoke test requires MiniStack on `AWS_ENDPOINT_URL` and an already-running MockServer exposed through `MINISTACK_GITHUB_MOCK_URL`.

+Step progress is written to the test step.
+Detailed subprocess output is tee'd to `MINISTACK_SMOKE_LOG_FILE` (default: `ministack-smoke.log`) and is printed to the test step only when a command fails.
+The checklist and command log are separate files: use `MINISTACK_SMOKE_CHECKLIST_FILE` for assertion status and the log file for Terraform, Packer, Docker, and AWS CLI output.

 ## Complete execution flow

 ### 1. Select providers and create the checklist